 Anyway, I will finish book one of Majorca Flats over the course of the next few weeks, then I'll see how I feel.

-Just in case Blogger decides to nuke this blog, please follow my WordPress blog.
+All new Majorca Flats episodes are now being posted to my WordPress blog.
 You can follow it even if you do not have a WordPress Account.

 Saturday, 30 July 2016